Close Menu

 Goals from Dutch pair Ian Maatsen and Donyell Malen set up a 2-0 victory.

-West Midlands Police said it had deemed the match to be high risk “based on current intelligence and previous incidents,” including violence and hate crimes that took place when Maccabi Tel-Aviv played Ajax in Amsterdam last season.
+West Midlands Police said it had deemed the match to be high risk “based on current intelligence and previous incidents,” including violence and hate crimes against Muslims that took place when Maccabi Tel-Aviv played Ajax in Amsterdam last season.

-The ban came at a time of heightened worries about antisemitism in Britain following a deadly attack on a Manchester synagogue last month and calls from Palestinians and their supporters for a sports boycott of Israel over the war against Hamas in Gaza.
+The ban came at a time of heightened worries about antisemitism in Britain following a deadly attack on a Manchester synagogue last month and calls from Palestinians and their supporters for a sports boycott of Israel over the genocide in Gaza.
 Hopes that the recent ceasefire would ease tensions appear premature.

-Birmingham Football featured Football gossip Manchester Sports featured
+Birmingham Football featured Sports featured UK featured

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email Telegram WhatsApp